lukeclopez/bible-reeding/README.md

 Objectives:

 1. Demonstrate usage of...
-   a.
-TypeScript
+   - TypeScript
-   b.
-Redux
+   - Redux
-   c.
-Unit and integration tests with `Jest`
+   - Unit and integration tests with `jest` and `react-testing-library`
-   d.
-React Hooks
+   - React Hooks
 2. Count the verses between two given points in the Bible

 All counts include the starting and ending verses, meaning that if you start at `Genesis 1:1` and end at `Genesis 1:1`, one verse would be counted.